mariadb-edwardstoever/start_replica_assistant/README.md

 If the script is running and not finishing, you can quit out of the script by pressing CTRL+c.
 Look in the `/tmp` directory for a log of what was done up to that point.

 There are two ways to make the script faster:
-`--skip_multiplier=100`
-This option will increase the number of sql events skipped in the binlog.
+* `--skip_multiplier=100` This option will increase the number of sql events skipped in the binlog.
 The default is 1.
 If you increase it to 100, it will perform this option:
 ```SQL
 set global sql_slave_skip_counter=100; start slave;
 ```
-This will allow the script to skip 100 binlog events at a time, completing its task much faster.
-However, it will also skip a few transactions in the binlog that would otherwise succeed.
+This option will skip 100 binlog events at a time, completing its task incredibly fast.
+However, it will also skip some transactions at the end of the final skip, that would otherwise succeed.
 If you don't want to lose valid transactions, do not change this option.

 `--milliseconds=25`
-A pause is necessary between each skipped error and the check to see if there is another error.
+* A pause is necessary between each skipped error and the check to see if the next binlog even produces an error.
 The default is `50`.
 You can lower this number safely to make the script run a little faster.
 If it is too low, the script will exit early and provide a warning: `This script exited early.
 Increase milliseconds to avoid this issue.`

 ### Sharing Results With MariaDB Support
 When the script completes, it will output the name of a logfile that you can share in a Mariadb support ticket: